johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL6.1 Night Operations and Night Cross Country.md

 aliases: [PPL.27, PPL.2, PPL6.1]
 ---
 ### Introduction
 Your Private Pilot License gives you permission to fly at night as well as in the daytime.
-Night flying can be really fun, with smooth air and beautiful city lights.
-But it also brings a new set of challenges and risks, and new regulations to learn ("night" has three different definitions!).
+Flying at night brings additional risks, but it can also deliver smooth air, beautiful views, and schedule convenience.
+Even if you don't plan to fly at night, you need to be prepared-- you never know when a well-planned flight will encounter delays that push your landing into the night hours.

+In this lesson we cover all the ways in which night flying is different, including the limitations of night vision, night illusions, a higher bar for the go/no-go decision, and greater reliance on flight instruments.
+The FARs also require you to log 3 hours, 10 takeoffs and landings, and a 100NM XC at night ([[FAR 61.109 PPL Experience Reqs|FAR 61.109]]) as part of your private pilot training, so we'll complete that training as well.

 **Pre-Lesson Reading/Homework:** [[~ PPL Pre-Lesson Reading]]
 **Builds On:** [[PPL1.5 Towered Airport Operations]], [[PPL2.2 Navigation Charts, National Airspace System, and Intro to FARs]], [[PPL4.6 Pilotage and Dead Reckoning]]